Shapes, Geometry And Space In Design

 Horizontal lines associates with tranquility, calm, rest, weak, peaceful, composed, silent, still.

-Soft curves associates with rhythm, movement, happiness, pleasure, generosity, femininity.
+- associates with rhythm, movement, happiness, pleasure, generosity, femininity.

 Sharp angled lines associates with energy, lively, young, explosive, violent, anger, rapidity, dynamic, movement.

 However, the interpretation of shapes can be different in different countries.
 For instance, octagons mean stop, especially when combined with the color red, but that same meaning doesn't apply in countries where stop signs are not shaped as octagons.
 For example, Japan, Pakistan, Papua New Guinea, Zimbabwe, etc.

 Geometric shapes are structured, often symmetrical, and often contain straight lines.